 Take a break and enjoy watching young and old hop on this historic ride.
 Generations of thrill-seekers have enjoyed the one-of-a-kind experience it provides together.
 While you are taking a leap into the past and exploring the Park’s historic attractions, stop by the spooky Old Mill, but watch out for the cowboys and cobwebs.

-Riders must beat least 42” tall to ride.
-Riders between 42” and 48” must ride with a responsible person.
+Riders must be at least 42” tall to ride.
+Riders between 42” and 48” must ride with a supervising companion.

 Take a tour of all of our Pennsylvania roller coasters.